h0uter/h0uter.github.io/_pages/tools.md

 > Respects PEP Standards for `pyproject.toml`, unlike Poetry. [🔗](https://pdm-project.org/)

 ## Ruff
-> The main benefit here is that it is now all included in one, much faster, tool. [🔗](https://docs.astral.sh/ruff/)
+> The main benefit is that it is now all included in one, much faster, tool. [🔗](https://docs.astral.sh/ruff/)

 <br>